 Related: The Best Cookware Sets

 Most Durable: Ninja Foodi NeverStick Hard-Anodized 12-Piece Cookware Set

 Material: Stainless steel, aluminum | What's Included: 8-inch fry pan, 10.25-inch fry pan, 12-inch fry pan with id, 1.5-quart saucepan with lid, 2.5-quart saucepan with lid, 3-quart sauté pan with lid, 8-quart stockpot with lid

 This Ninja set lives up to its name with a no-chip, no-flake, nonstick finish.
 The cookware is created at a maximum temperature of 30,000 degrees (traditional cookware is created at a maximum of 900 degrees), which results in a durable, textured nonstick coating.
 The finish allows it to withstand daily wear and tear and makes it safe to use with metal utensils.
 The Ninja’s durability promise is backed by a heavy-gauge, hard-anodized 4.55mm aluminum base, which also ensures even heat distribution (no hot spots!).

-This 12-piece set earns points for including versatile workhorse pieces like a 12-inch frying pan with lid and an 8-quart stockpot with lid, which is particularly helpful for boiling pasta or making batches of soups and stews.
-The cookware is oven safe up to 500 degrees and you can sear proteins in it like you would with stainless-steel cookware.
+This 12-piece set earns points for including versatile workhorse pieces like a 12-inch covered fry pan and an 8-quart stockpot, which is particularly helpful for boiling pasta or making batches of soups and stews.
+The cookware is oven safe up to 500 degrees, and you can sear proteins in it like you would with stainless-steel cookware.
 The extra-long, stainless-steel handles are double-riveted for durability, too, and maintain a cool touch during stovetop cooking.